Leader of Projet Montréal

 Over the course of his professional career, Richard Bergeron has worked on nearly all aspects of urban development, overall planning, the economics of real estate, service management, the environment, transportation, etc. His publications, reports and lectures on these subjects are standard reference among his peers, theoreticians and practitioners alike.

 In 2004, having come to the conclusion that the main impediment to the adoption of an overall fair and sustainable approach to urban development was of a political nature, Richard Bergeron founded Projet Montréal.
 Less than a year later, in the election of November 2005, he was elected city councillor for De Lorimier district in the Plateau-Mont-Royal borough.
 Over the course of the next four years, he divided his time between the tasks of an elected official and those of establishing a new municipal party.
 In the Montreal municipal election of 2009, in which he once again ran for mayor, he received 25% of the vote and 14 members of his party were elected city and borough councillors.
+He then became leader of the opposition in 2013 when Projet Montréal doubled its seats with 28 elected officials, including 20 that sit on city council.

 Richard Bergeron is the author of several books, including “L’anti-développement : le prix du libéralisme” published in 1991 by éditions L’Harmattan, “Le livre noir de l’automobile” published in 1999 by Éditions Hypothèse, “L’économie de l’automobile au Québec” published in 2003 by Éditions Hypothèse, and “Les Québécois au volant, c’est mortel” published in 2005 by Les Intouchables.